 And then cameras ranked fifth through first:

 Even though the Nikon D5600 is number one on this list, remember that it isn’t necessarily the best camera for your needs.
-If you’d rather save $50 in exchange for a bit less autofocus performance and battery life, but gaining dual pixel AF, get the Canon SL2 instead.
-Or, if you want great advanced controls at a similar price, the Pentax K-70 is going to be the better choice.
+If you’d rather pay $100 extra for dual pixel AF and 4K video, while losing out on some autofocus performance, the new Canon SL3 could be the top choice.
+Or, if you want great advanced controls and top build quality, the Pentax K-70 could be the way to go.
 You could even pick a completely different option on this list if it fits your needs better, like D3400 for its impressive value or any camera you find on sale for a great price.
 The point is, you have plenty of options.